waasnipun/neurafusion/README.md

     Sklearn
    ```

-2. Copy the MiniImageNet dataset and EuroSat dataset to dataset directory in root.
+2. Copy the MiniImageNet dataset and EuroSat dataset to datasets directory to the root directory.
 Directory structure should look like this

 ```
 ├── datasets